Skip to main content

 Finally, suppose you have already started Alice's, Bob's, and Charlie's wallets.

-Task 1: Alice sends transfer in the basic way
+Task 1: Alice sends transfer in the simple way

 Alice wants to transfer X amount of a custom fungible token B to Bob.
 Use Alice's wallet to perform the following: